pietrodll/minesweeper/README.md

 ## Code architecture

+To setup the project, I used ``npx react-native init`` with a TypeScript template.

 I followed a model-view-controller design pattern.

 The models are two classes, ``Grid`` and ``GameGrid`` (which extends grid) which represents the game grid.
 They contains all the algorithmic part of the app.